Tuesday – Best Night of the Week!

 Checking in.
 Arrive at the start area before 1900 and pass the stern of the signal boat with your mainsail raised and your class flag displayed.
 The RC will probably give you a wave of acknowledgement before you say anything.
 If not, call out your sail number to be sure you have effectively checked in.
 Don’t even think about checking in by radio.

 Starting.
-We generally start classes in reverse order (e.g., 5, 4, 3, 2, 1), but classes can have combined starts.
+We generally start classes in reverse order (e.g., 5, 4, 3, 2, 1), but the order may vary and classes can have combined starts.
 So, the first announcement by the RC might say, for example, “Breakwater Fleet, this is your Race Committee.
 Tonight’s course will be to 32A and back.
 Classes 4 and 5 will start together under the 4 flag, Class 3 will start alone, and Classes 1 and 2 will start together under the 1 flag.
 Race Committee, standing by.”
 Unless there is a postponement, this tells us that 4 and 5 will start at 1910, 3 will start at 1915, and 1 and 2 will start at 1920.
 The first Warning Signal is usually given at 1905.
 The first start at 1910 is also the 5-minute Warning Signal for the next start.
 And so on, until all classes have started.
 Other signals are given at 4 minutes (Preparatory) and 1 minute before each start.

 Typical Tuesday Start Sequences